Norwegian Guide and Scout Association

 The Norwegian Guide and Scout Association (Norges Speiderforbund, NSF) is a Norwegian Scouting and Guiding association founded in its present form in 1978, when the Norwegian Boy Scout Organization (founded in 1911 and among the charter members of the World Organization of the Scout Movement in 1922) and the Norwegian Girl Guide Organization (founded in 1921 and an early member of World Association of Girl Guides and Girl Scouts) merged.

-NSF is a member of Speidernes Fellesorganisasjon, the national Scouting and Guiding federation of Norway.
+NSF is a member of Speiderne i Norge, the national Scouting and Guiding federation of Norway.
 NSF is also a member of WOSM and WAGGGS.

 Program

 Purpose

 Scouting's main purpose is to develop young members into independent, self sufficient and responsible adults.
 This is achieved using a training program with outdoor recreation and practical activities, teamwork in small groups (patrol system), and by actively using the "learning by doing" method.

 Themes

 Program of the Norges speiderforbund is structured into five themes: